How Black Friday became a ‘holiday’ for shoppers without being official

 Black Friday’s rise also mirrors how modern consumers find comfort in curation.
 Today’s shopping isn’t only about material need — it’s about upgrading daily life.

 For example, home office setups have become deeply personal.
 After years of hybrid work, Australians are prioritising comfort and design over mere function.
-That’s why brands like Sidiz have carved a name for creating the perfect ergonomic chair.
+That’s why brands like Sidiz have carved a name for creating the perfect ergonomic desk chair.

 Sales like Black Friday make these upgrades feel accessible.
 It’s the thrill of investing in something that enhances wellbeing, not just productivity.